ShaneCurcuru/mutualaidarlington.org/_pages/chatsetup.md

 ## Provide Local Links To Common Questions

-While librarians are superheroes when it comes to helping people find resources, the real value in this system is customizing it for your own group.
+While librarians and other chat volunteesr are superheroes when it comes to helping people find resources, the real value in this system is customizing it for your own group.
 Since each chat instance is tied to your local group's website, the librarians answering chats can provide both general resources, _as well as any resources your group provides_!
 This is where the power could come for some groups.

 For example, in Arlington, we already have some well-written and vetted **local** resources, like [where to buy food](/food/), or how to contact the health department.
 I plan to create a list of what I think will be common questions, and then provide a link to the resource to answer that question.
 Some groups may have common questions like "Who do I ask to buy emergency groceries?" which should lead to the person being given a contact email address or intake form.